Almost 80 years after the Holocaust, 245,000 Jewish survivors are still alive - The Boston Globe

 For its new report, the Claims Conference said it defined Holocaust survivors "based on agreements with the German government in assessing eligibility for compensation programs.”

 For Germany, that definition includes all Jews who lived in the country from Jan.
-30, 1933, when Hitler came to power, to May 1945, when Germany surrendered unconditionally in World War II.
+30, 1933, to May 1945, when Germany surrendered unconditionally in World War II.

 Advertisement